PastVirtual

 Research Scholar and Lecturer at Princeton University

-Corrine McConnaughy is a Research Scholar and Lecturer at Princeton University, specializing in American politics and women's political behavior.
+Corrine McConnaughy is a Research Scholar and Lecturer at Princeton University, with expertise in American politics and women's political history.

 Danielle C. Lemi